 A section heading element of the appropriate level shall be present, starting with level 2 (h2) for all

-Prose sections that are children of the body element.
+Prose section elements that are children of the body element.

-Prose sections are automatically numbered, so neither the heading element nor its id attribute should
+Prose section elements are automatically numbered, so neither the heading element nor its id attribute should

 contain numbering information.